temporaerhaus/website/content/posts/2023-05-12-neuhaus-neuulm.en.md

 ### Two groups that go well together

 Our two associations had already been loosely connected in the past through personal acquaintances and mutual visits.
-As we were both looking for a suitable place to stay, Neu-Ulm city councillor Christina Richtmann gave us the impetus to give it a try together and put us in touch with the real estate company Munk.
+As we were both looking for a suitable place to stay, Neu-Ulm city councilwoman Christina Richtmann gave us the impulse to give it a try together and put us in touch with local real estate developer Munk.
 “It's a great match,” we quickly agreed.
 Our two groups want to make it possible to experience today how we can shape a better future ourselves.

-For example, Haus der Nachhaltigkeit will set up a loan store on the premises.
+For example, Haus der Nachhaltigkeit will set up a borrowing shop on the premises.
 Anyone who needs tools, gardening equipment or catering equipment can borrow them there—instead of buying things that are only used a few times a year.
 Reduced resource consumption and social aspects are also the focus of the repair workshop for large electrical appliances “repair4U”, the winner of the Berblinger Contest 2022.
 The two initiatives are now also working together on these points.
 The two groups therefore spent several months developing a usage concept and, following mediation by Richtmann, drew up a rental agreement with the Munk company.

 ### An open house by civil society for civil society